Dr-HL/UCSD_Bioinformatics/README.md

 # UCSD Bioinformatics Specialization

-<b>Journey to the Frontier of Computational Biology</b>

-<i>Master bioinformatics software and computational approaches in modern biology</i>
+<b>Master bioinformatics software and computational approaches in modern biology</b>

 How do we sequence and compare genomes?
 How do we identify the genetic basis for disease?
 How do we construct an evolutionary Tree of Life for all species on Earth?